What triggers this problem analyzer?

 (Please note: some standard objects have history tracking enabled as default.)

-We'll look to see if the field, name field or record type has history tracking enabled and look to see if the parent object is in the target, and if it is, we'll check if it has history tracking enabled too.
+We'll look to see if the field, name field, or record type has history tracking enabled, and check if the parent object is in the target.
+If it is, we'll check if it has history tracking enabled, too.

 What problem is it solving?

-If the parent object is in the target, and it has history tracking turned on - there's no problem!
+If the parent object is in the target, and it has history tracking turned on, then there's no problem!

-If the parent object hasn't been deployed to the target yet - there's no problem!
+If the parent object hasn't been deployed to the target yet, then, once again, there's no problem!

-However, if the parent object is already in the target, but history tracking is not turned on, there is a problem!
+However, if the parent object is already in the target, but history tracking is not turned on, then there is a problem!

-The problem is that this change is invisible when retrieving via the metadata API, so re-running the comparison after the deployment will still return that the field tracking history of the target is set to false.
+The problem is that this change is invisible when retrieving through the metadata API, so re-running the comparison after the deployment will still show that the field tracking history of the target is set to false.
 Another issue is that even though the field history tracking is now set to enabled, you still can't actually track the field's history unless the parent has it enabled.

 How does it work?